Cycling in Albania – practical bike touring guide

 The only ATMs that don’t charge an extra fee are Credins Bank.

 It’s good to know that sometimes Albanians say 1000 when they mean 100 leke.
-This is the remainder of the β€žold” lek, with an additional 0.
-So if the amount you hear seems too high, ask the seller to write the price down for you to double-check.
+This is the remainder of the „old” lek, with an additional 0.
+So, if the amount you hear seems too high, ask the seller to write the price down for you to double-check.

-Internet and local sim card
+Internet and local SIM card

 The provider I used is called One.
-For 1500 leke (13 euro), I got 20 GB (15 GB internet, 5 GB for social media) for 21 days (or at least I thought it was for 21 days, but in fact, it worked for 25 days, I still don’t know why).
+For 1500 leke (15 euro), I got 20 GB (15 GB internet, 5 GB for social media) for 21 days (or at least I thought it was for 21 days, but in fact, it worked for 25 days, I still don’t know why).

 Food

-Many small shops in the countryside were poorly stocked and offered mostly sweets, pasta, cheese and some fruits and veggies.
-After my trip to Albania, I can’t look at 7-days croissants.
-If you plan to tour a lot β€žin the wild”, buy enough food in bigger towns.
+Many small shops in the countryside were poorly stocked and offered mostly sweets, pasta, cheese, and some fruits and veggies.
+If you plan to tour a lot in the wild, buy enough food in bigger towns.
 For a better selection, go to Conad or Spar.
 The prices are very reasonable.

 I loved to stop by some small bakeries for lunch and get byrek – a traditional pastry with cheese, spinach or meat.
 It usually costs about 40-50 leke, and the greasy pastry will keep you full for a while.